forcedotcom/cli/releasenotes/README.md

 These changes are in the release candidate plug-in (`salesforcedx@latest-rc`).
 We plan to include these changes in the next official release.
 This list isn't final and is subject to change.

-* FIX: When running `force:mdapi:deploy` with the `runtests` flag, the specified tests will now be ran.
+* FIX: The `force:mdapi:deploy --runtests` command now runs the specified tests.
-* FIX: If a `force:mdapi:deploy` with the `json` flag failed, the exit code was 0, it is now 1.
+* FIX: When you run the `force:mdapi:deploy` command with the `--json` parameter and the command fails, it returns the exit code 1.
+Previously it returned 0.

-## March 4, 2021
+## 51.2.2 (March 4, 2021) - CLI 7.90.2

 * CHANGE: As of v51, all `force:source` and `force:mdapi` commands use REST API by default to deploy.
 Previously they used SOAP API by default.
 Set the `restDeploy` config value or `SFDX_REST_DEPLOY` environment variable to false to switch back to SOAP.
 (GitHub Issues [#860](https://github.com/forcedotcom/cli/issues/860), [#870](https://github.com/forcedotcom/cli/issues/870), [#872](https://github.com/forcedotcom/cli/issues/872), [#884](https://github.com/forcedotcom/cli/issues/884))
 * FIX: You no longer get the error FILE HAS NO CONTENT when you run any command after authenticating to an org with the `auth:jwt:grant` command.
 (GitHub Issue [#867](https://github.com/forcedotcom/cli/issues/867))